tbrown91/biohackathon-projects-2025/03-automatic-workflow-for-benchmarking/buscophy/README.md

 I have tested this with conda and singularity.
 It should also work with apptainer

-`snakemake --use-conda --cores 40 #--conda-frontend conda`
+`snakemake --use-conda --cores 40 --resources write_slots=1`

-`snakemake --cores 40 --use-singularity --singularity-args="--cleanenv --no-home --bind /path/to/cwd/"`
+`snakemake --cores 40 --resources write_slots=1 --use-singularity --singularity-args="--cleanenv --no-home --bind /path/to/cwd/"`

 At the moment all parameters should be changed in the `config.yaml` file including the busco lineage, minimum number of species and genes and maximum number of threads per job.